FullProof

 • Iterative redesign, anchored in real classroom feedback, enabled steady improvement without overwhelming users.

-• Cross-functional alignment between UX, pedagogy, and policy ensured features were both usable and measurable.
+• Cross-functional alignment between UX, pedagogy, and policy ensured features were both usable and useful.

 • Proof-writing requires balancing structure and flexibility; diagram interactions were key to bridging that gap.